gradle/gradle/subprojects/docs/src/docs/release/notes.md

     \-bar
        \- bar-app

+### Changes to incubating integration between software model and the Java plugins

+TBD - `ClassDirectoryBinarySpec.classesDir` no longer has a default value, for object of this type added directly to `binaries` container.
+The default still applied for instances created by the Java plugins.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.